triflicacid/cs-UglyLang/Doc/Functions.md

 Returns true if a or b are true.
 - `XOR<a: ANY, b: ANY> -> INT`
 Returns true if a or b are true, but not both.

+## Map Functions
+These functions are all available on maps.
+The map type is assumed to be `MAP[a]`.

+- `Delete<key: STRING> -> a`
+Deletes the key and its value from the map, or raises an error if the key does not exist.
+Returns the old value associated with the key.
+- `Get<key: STRING> -> a`
+Returns the value associated with the given key, or raises an error.
+- `Has<key: STRING> -> INT`
+Returns whether or not the map contains the given key.
+- `Keys -> STRING[]`
+Returns a list of all the keys.
+- `Size -> INT`
+Returns the number of items registered in the map.
+- `Set<key: STRING, value: a>`
+Sets the key to the given value.
+Creates the key if does not exist in the map.

 ## Mathematical Functions